 Are you shipping your vehicle to Canada from the US?
 Canadian Car Shipping is your one stop shop for importing a vehicle to Canada.
-We will arrange your transport, file any necessary paperwork for you, and answer any questions you may have along the way.
+We will arrange your transport for crossing Canadian border by car, file any necessary paperwork for you, and answer any questions you may have along the way.

 Exporting from USA to Canada With Canadian Car Shipping

 Temporary imports are for cars that are being transported to a location for customers that are temporarily residing in a specific location.
 Some examples would be students, people who have Visas and people who are relocating for a temporary job position.
 There are specific rules and regulations that must be followed in scenarios such as this.
 These cars are not authorized to be sold within the Canadian border.
 The car must change ownership within the United States border before it can be transported back to Canada.
 Canadian Car Shipping can easily help with this process, with minimal fees being applied.
 These vehicles are permitted to temporarily apply for and claim insurance within Canada's border to help ensure your car has proper protection during your time there.

 Permanent entry is a requirement for any and all cars that enter Canada's border permanently.
 Clearance must be obtained before the vehicle crosses between borders.
 Canadian Car Shipping can ensure delivery another way, though.
 They can ship the car to a warehouse that is bonded for self-clearance.
 The payment of the goods and services tax is a requirement, as well as the paperwork from the Registrar of Imported Vehicles for cars that are up to fifteen years old or newer.
 Depending on the nature surrounding the transport, exemptions can apply that can lower the number of tax dollars paid.
 If you would like more information, you can view the Registrar of Imported Vehicles website at www.riv.ca.